 As students begin classes and hunker down for winter quarter, a potential fight is brewing over cuts outlined in DePaul’s annual 2013-14 budget proposal.
-Citing a reduction in federal subsidies for graduate loans, falling graduate school enrollment, cuts in state and federal sources for student funds, rising costs of doing business and “challenging market dynamics”, DePaul President Rev. Dennis H. Holtschneider, C.M., highlighted several areas for potential change in an email to faculty last week.
+Citing a reduction in federal subsidies for graduate loans, falling graduate school enrollment, cuts in state and federal sources for student funds, rising costs of doing business and “challenging market dynamics,” DePaul President Rev. Dennis Holtschneider highlighted several areas for potential change in an email to faculty last week.

 Some of the possible initiatives proposed for staff include delaying eligible salary raises six months from July 2013 to January 2014, limiting paid vacation carryover starting in 2013 from one week to two weeks, offering voluntary unpaid leave (up to 15 days) for those interested and a general slowdown in hiring.

-“At this point, the Driehaus College of Business is deferring the hiring of two faculty members,” said Ray Whittington, dean of the Driehaus College of Business.
+“At this point, the Driehaus College of Business is deferring the hiring of two faculty members,” Ray Whittington, dean of the Driehaus College of Business, said.

 In addition to proposed cuts, the university’s plan includes raising undergraduate tuition 2.5 percent, the same as last year’s adjustment, “in keeping, we believe, with inflation and rising costs,” according to Fr.
 Holtschneider’s email.
 Other projected increases include graduate tuition, which is predicted to rise between 1.7 percent and 4.8 percent, depending on market and financial conditions.

 Cynthia Lawson, vice president of DePaul’s Office of Public Relations and Communications, commented on the proposed cost-saving measures.